Do you want to capture stunning long exposure fire photography?

 The tips in this article will help you get started taking gorgeous long exposure fire photos, today!

 Long exposure fire photography: 5 tips for beginners

-Remember to be careful as you practice your fire photography.
-Fire can be dangerous, and it’s easy to be careless when we’re thinking more about our photography than the fire.
+Be careful as you practice your fire photography.
+Fire can be dangerous, and it’s easy to be careless when thinking more about your photography than the fire.
 Maintaining a safe distance is important for you and your gear.

-To take a long exposure photo, the shutter in your camera needs to be open long enough to blur motion and light.
+To take a long exposure photo, the camera shutter needs to be open long enough to blur motion and light.
 Here are a couple of ways to ensure that the shutter stays open:

 Put your camera in Shutter Priority mode, choose your desired shutter speed, and let the camera do the rest.

 This will force your camera to let in light for the amount of time you’ve chosen.
 Your camera will choose your ISO (if it’s set to Auto) and your aperture.